Manik Bagh: History

 a "Studio for a Crown Prince of the Indies" with a huge map of India on the wall.
 The black and orange carpets with geometric patterns were by Ivan da Silva-Bruhns.

 Two large double-portraits of the maharajah and his wife were done by Bernard Boutet de Monvel in 1929 and were placed in the palace.

 In the garden, there was a project to create a garden with a "temple of meditation", with an installation of the bird sculptures by Brancusi that the maharaja owned.
 With the premature death of the maharani the project was never completed.

 Muthesius had to leave India after the outbreak of the World War II.
-After the premature death of his wife Sanyogita Diva, the maharajah started to retreat from his interest in contemporary art and architecture and returned less to Manik Bagh.
+After the premature death of his wife Sanyogita Devi, the maharajah started to retreat from his interest in contemporary art and architecture and returned less to Manik Bagh.
 The interior decoration was sold and in 1980 auctioned at Sotheby's in Monaco.
-Manik Bagh is now used by the Office of the Commissioner, CGST, Customs & Central Excise.
+Manik Bagh is now used by the Office of the Commissioner, CGST, Customs & Central Excise, India.

 The Musée des Arts Décoratifs, Paris had an exhibition in 2019 called "Moderne Maharajah" dedicated to Yashwant Rao Holkar II and Manik Bagh, featuring some of the interior pieces such as the aluminium bed by Louis Sognot and Charlotte Alix, as well as pieces by Jacques-Émile Ruhlmann.